- 20 September 2023

 Starbucks redefined its core business by streamlining its menu and eliminating items that were not aligned with the essence of the brand.
 This streamlined approach aimed to elevate the coffee experience and reduce operational complexities.

 Recognizing the need for change, Starbucks introduced healthier food options and unveiled the “Pike Place Roast” coffee, a milder blend designed to appeal to a broader customer base.
-The menu innovation was in tune with evolving consumer preferences.
+The innovation in the menu of Starbucks was in tune with evolving consumer preferences.

 Repositioning the Brand